taocpp/config/doc/Writing-Config-Files.md

 }
 ```

+The lookup of `a.b` starts by attempting to find `a` inside of `a.a`.
+This fails because there is only `c` within `a.a`, not another `a` that could be matched to the `a` in `a.b`.
+Next the lookup steps outside of `a.a` and attempts to find the `a` from `a.b` within `a`.
+This succeeds, anchoring the lookup of `a.b` to `a.a`.
+More precisely, the second component of `a.a` is matched with the first component of `a.b`.
+Now the example generates an error because there is no `b` within `a.a`.

+The search is not continued inside the top-level `a` because once the lookup is anchored no backtracking is performed.
+This is similar to the name lookup rules in the C++ programming language.

+### Nested References

-References can be arbitrarily **nested** meaning that the parts ofa  reference can themselves be references.
+References can be arbitrarily **nested**, that is parts of a reference can themselves be a reference!
-For this to work the inner references must refer to values that can occur as part of a reference, namely strings and integers.
+For this to work the "inner" reference must refer to a value that can natuarlly occur as part of a reference, namely a string or an integer.

 #### Example taoCONFIG Input File